Frequently asked questions:

 ~ What is the difference between a neuropsychologist and a psychologist?

 A neuropsychologist is a licensed psychologist who has specialized training about the brain and related disorders.
 A neuropsychologist has completed a one-year internship focusing on neuropsychology.
 Additionally, they completed a two-year post-doctoral fellowship in clinical neuropsychology.
 During the post-doctoral residency, they received specialized training and supervision from a neuropsychologist, as well as attended seminars and didactics focused on neuropsychology.
 Although a neuropsychologist and psychologist both have a doctoral degree in psychology, a neuropsychologist has more specialized training in understanding how learning and behavior are related to brain structures, systems and functioning.
+Additionally, neuropsychologists can specialize in different areas such as neurodevelopmental disorders (e.g. ADHD, ASD), neurodegenerative disorders (e.g. Alzheimer’s, dementia, TBIs), and psychiatric conditions (e.g. anxiety, ptsd, depression).

 ~ What should I expect during my neuropsychological evaluation?